ninadnaik10/railway-booking-api/README.md

 ### Motivation for using this tech stack

 As the assignment instructed to use any web server of our choice, I chose NestJS which is Node.js framework that helps to structure the web applications in various modules and give inbuilt functionality for creating API endpoint, database ORM configuration for Prisma and easy access control features.
-I am comfortable with NestJS as I have worked on it in my past internship.

 I am using Postgres as the relational database for its flexibility and scalability features.

 Prisma ORM simplifies database interaction by creating models and directing managing the database connections.

-To ensure originality and avoid any concerns about plagiarism, the project repository is hosted on GitLab: https://gitlab.com/ninadnaik07/irctc-app

-You can also view my other projects on GitHub to see my coding style and experience: https://github.com/ninadnaik10

 ### Setup